Characters of the DC Extended Universe: Kryptonians

-New Gods

-Darkseid's Elite

-These are New Gods from the planet Apokolips loyal to Darkseid.
-They include Steppenwolf, DeSaad, and Granny Goodness, with parademons serving as their troops.

-Green Lantern Corps

-Both versions of Justice League feature members of the Green Lantern Corps in brief appearances, with Yalan Gur alongside Earth's warriors in repelling the first Apokolitian invasion, though he dies in the battle, and Kilowog seen slain in Cyborg's vision in the "Snyder Cut".
-Kilowog and John Stewart were originally supposed to visit Bruce Wayne at the end of the director's cut, but the studio forbade Zack Snyder from using either character for that scene due to having their "own plans" for them.

 Shazamily

 Composed of Billy Batson and his foster siblings, this group is formed after Billy shares his superpowers with them, allowing them to defeat Dr. Sivana.
 Afterwards, they find a new meeting place at the Rock of Eternity, growing closer as foster siblings as they fight crime.
 This team is not officially referred to by name in Shazam!, but gains the nickname the "Shazamily" by the events of Shazam!
 Fury of the Gods.

 Birds of Prey

 After Harley Quinn helps them defeat Roman Sionis, Huntress, Black Canary, and ex-Gotham City Police Department officer Renee Montoya, who joins them after being disillusioned with the GCPD, create an all-female vigilante group called the Birds of Prey.

-Justice Society

-Black Clad

-The Black Clad are a terrorist group that appear in both versions of Justice League.
-They attempt to destroy the Old Bailey in London in a suicide bombing, aiming to cause mass panic and revert Europe "back to the Dark Ages", but Wonder Woman foils their plan.
-The director's cut shows her brutally dispatching the Black Clad's members before getting rid of their bomb and presumably pulverizing their leader (portrayed by Michael McElhatton) when he refuses to surrender and shoots at school girls held hostage.

 Intergang

+Intergang is a crime syndicate.
+Its Kahndaq faction was first seen in Black Adam where it is led by Ishmael Gregor.
+Intergang took control of the country at some point and have been searching for the Crown of Sabbac.
+When Teth-Adam was awoken, he became an obstacle for Intergang.
+Most of its members were either killed by Teth-Adam or detained by the Justice Society of America offscreen.